esciencecenter-digital-skills/deep-learning-archaeology/data/readme.md

 # Part I

-To adapt the introduction to Deep Learning workshop part 1 for the archaeological domain we looked at ceramics.
+To adapt the introduction to Deep Learning workshop part I ("Classification by a Neural Network using Keras") for the archaeological domain we looked at ceramics.

-## Ceramics
 Since the first part of the deeplearning workshop aims to automatically categorize data based on a variety of characteristics we decided to look at ceramics and see if we can train a neural network that distinguishes ceramics that are cateogorized as "plate, dish, bowl" from ceramics that are categorized as "drinking" based on non interpreted measurements on the dimensions (i.e. height and width), surface treatment and type of material.
 We thus try to see if the experts could be replaced by our neural nework.

 Please note, that we have simplified the question and that we the aim of this analysis is purely educational.